Published on May 19th, 2022 by Quinn Mohammed

 The COVID-19 crisis has created many winners and losers as the world’s consumers reset some behaviors, and accelerated the shift to digital.
-That has occurred in industries like retail, but also in restaurants, with the chains with heavy digital presences in place before the crisis thriving, while others simply try to keep up.
+That has occurred in industries like retail, but also in restaurants, with the chains with heavy digital presences in place before the crisis thriving, while others are forced to adapt.

-One of the restaurant stocks firmly in the former category is Chipotle Mexican Grill (CMG), as shares have gained more than 50% in 2020, and are up more than 200% since the bottom in March.
+One of the restaurant stocks firmly in the former category is Chipotle Mexican Grill (CMG), as shares have gained more than 160% in the last 5 years and are up nearly 200% since the bottom of March 2020.
 Chipotle has shown the ability to grow rapidly in a variety of environments, and that has generated huge returns for shareholders over time.
 However, Chipotle doesn’t pay a dividend to shareholders.